Snap Surveys

 But do they want to invest in surveying customers in every store around the country?
 That requires a lot of time, effort and money because of the scale of the operation.

-There may be postage costs for paper survey, you may be offering an incentive to customers to complete the questionnaire, or maybe you’re using an offline interviewer tool.
+There may be postage costs for paper surveys, you may be offering an incentive to customers to complete the questionnaire, or maybe you’re using an offline interviewer tool.

 Instead, they can just select a small group of stores to run the survey.
 The amount of responses they receive will be the sample size, and can be used to represent the views of the entire customer base.